MikhailDiakov/ai-notes-api/README.md

   docker-compose --profile test up
   ```
   or in the “fastapi_app” docker container.
-- Pytest will also show a coverage of around 99%.
+- Pytest will also show a coverage of around 95%.

+# Version history

+-all note versions are stored in the postgres table note_versions.